 - Product knowledge and expertise that the manufacturer possesses.

-- The variety of shipments arriving at manufacturer at different times throws off their production schedule for your product.
+- In addition, the variety of shipments arriving at manufacturer at different times throws off their production schedule for your product.

 - The manufacturer must implement a means to monetize the receipt of your goods that you order.
-It is in neither parties interest to not account for labor, handling, and the overhead expense of receiving and storing goods.
+It is in neither parties interest to not account for labor, handling, as well as the overhead expense of receiving and storing goods.

 An important question to ask yourself: Is your time better spent focusing on other areas of the business?
 Did you partner with a company that you trust enough to delegate the purchases to the custom manufacturer?

 You partnered or hired the custom manufacturer due to their proficiency, expertise, and ability to deliver a quality product on time.
-Is it worth your time, hassle and energy to locate new vendors and product in areas that are either new to you or where you are lacking purchasing power and strong vendor relationships?
+Is it worth your time, hassle as well as energy to locate new vendors and product in areas that are either new to you or where you are lacking purchasing power and strong vendor relationships?